 - Share of federally insured credit unions with positive year-to-date net income.

 Data presented in this review are rounded.
 Unless otherwise noted, indicators in percentages are rounded to the nearest tenth of a percentage point, while indicators in basis points are rounded to the nearest basis point.
 In the legends, the data range in each color band excludes the value of the lower bound but includes the value of the upper bound of the range.
-Credit unions are included in the state in which their headquarters’ mailing address is located or in their state of chartering, if different.
+Credit unions are included in their states of chartering or the states in which their headquarters are located.

 NCUA makes information about the financial performance of federally insured credit unions available through its online Research a Credit Union tool.
 Through this link, you can locate information contained in an individual credit union’s Call Report as well as obtain a Financial Performance Report and summary documents about a credit union’s performance.